-The following information which is broken in to 3 sections and is provided for the benefit of all riders without prejudice.
+The following information, which is broken in to 4 sections is provided for the benefit of all riders without prejudice.

 A ride must fall within the following terms to be considered a branch ride, and so be eligible for inclusion in branch ride records and award of Dave Robinson Ride Award points.
 Due to the nature of individual attendances and modes of transport used to attend, rallies and AGM’s are considered social events, rather than rides for our purposes.

 - A branch ride must have branch committee approval, and be listed in the branch ride calendar in the newsletter and/or website.

 - A ride must consist of at least two branch members and be legibly noted on ride sheet provided to the Secretary.

 - A ride must be lead and tailed at all times by a branch member on a motorcycle or trike etc.

 - A ride must have a designated departure point, destination, end point and route (unless it is a planned mystery ride etc).

 - The significant majority of participants must be riding either two or three wheeled motorcycles or trikes etc.